 Harassment has become a major social issue and we must always be careful.
-We endeavor to maintain an amicable educational, research and work environment, protect the interests of academic staff and students, and improve the work efficiency of academic staff by establishing the Regulations for the Prevention of Harassment at Osaka University.
+We endeavor to maintain an amicable educational, research and work environment, protect the interests of academic staff and students, and improve the work efficiency of academic staff by establishing the Regulations for the Prevention of Harassment at The University of Osaka.